sorokincreator/2/README.md

         'describe_problem': "Describe the problem with the printer:", 'enter_phone': "Enter your phone number (11 digits):", 'invalid_phone': "Invalid phone format.
-Please enter 11 digits:", 'attach_photo': "Attach a photo or click 'Skip':", 'skip': "Skip",
+Please enter 11 digits:", 'attach_photo': "Attach a photo of the printer:", 'skip': "Skip",
-        'invalid_photo': "Please send a photo or click 'Skip'.", 'enter_address': "Enter address (Street and House):",
+        'invalid_photo': "Please send a photo.",
+        'enter_address': "Enter address (Street and House):",
         'application_created': "Request №{} created and sent.
 We will call you back soon.
 Thank you!", 'start_help': "Please start with /start command",
-        'cancel': "Cancel"
+        'cancel': "Cancel",
+        'cancelled': "Operation cancelled",
+        'create_new': "Create new request"
     }
 }